centre-for-humanities-computing/robusta_webapp/data/texts/how_to.md

-Robusta exists both as an interactive web app and as an open-source tool that can be run locally.
+Robusta exists both as an interactive web app and as an open-source tool that can be downloaded and run locally.
 The web app is primarily meant as a demo, and can become unstable when running bigger computations.
 We therefore recommend that users download the app if they want to play around with their own datasets and larger numbers of simulations, and only use the test dataset and a low number of simulations when using the web app. <br>
 *To download the app, go to [this GitHub repo](https://github.com/centre-for-humanities-computing/robusta_webapp).*